envima/photodb/collections/_operating/operating_windows.md

 win_audio.cmd
 ```

-The web application, PhotoApp, can now be opened in a browser.
+The web application can now be opened in a browser.

 For local instances with default port 8080 go to:
 ```text